Maurice Tempelsman: Relationship with Jacqueline Onassis

 Tempelsman was the longtime companion of Jacqueline Kennedy Onassis.
-Templesman and his wife Lilly had previously been frequent guests in the White House during the Kennedy Administration, with Tempelsman eventually becoming Jackie's financial advisor.
+Tempelsman and his wife Lilly had previously been frequent guests in the White House during the Kennedy Administration, with Tempelsman eventually becoming Jackie's financial advisor.
 The two began their relationship in 1980, five years after the death of Jacqueline Onassis's second husband Aristotle Onassis.
 In 1988, Tempelsman moved into Onassis's Fifth Avenue penthouse apartment in New York City.
-Details of their romance received limited, if any, media coverage until the time after Onassis's death in 1994, with the New York Times even noting that Tempelsman had been "quietly at her side" even toward the end of her life and didn't go "public" until afterwards.
+Details of their romance received limited, if any, media coverage until the time after Onassis's death in 1994, with the New York Times even noting that Tempelsman had been "quietly at her side" even toward the end of her life and did not go "public" until afterwards.
 Even by 1989, Templesman was described as a "public escort and private companion" who only "stayed several nights a week in Onassis's Fifth Avenue Apartment" rather than living there altogether, with Onassis also living a more private life by 1988.
-However, despite separating from his wife in 1984, Tempelsman still remained legally married to Lilly throughout the course of his relationship with Onassis.

 During their relationship, he handled Onassis's finances, quadrupling the $26 million that was secured from the estate of her late husband Aristotle Onassis.
 The couple frequently took walks through Central Park and were photographed doing so in the days preceding her death in May 1994.
 At Onassis's funeral Mass, Tempelsman read Constantine P. Cavafy's poem Ithaca, one of her favorites, and concluded by saying: "And now the journey is over, too short, alas, too short.
 It was filled with adventure and wisdom, laughter and love, gallantry and grace.
 So farewell, farewell."

-Tempelsman was one of two executors of the will that she had drawn up with her long-time attorney, Alexander D. Forger.
+Tempelsman was one of two executors of the will that Onassis had drawn up with her long-time attorney, Alexander D. Forger.
 She left him a "Greek alabaster head of a woman" and named Tempelsman to be a co‑chair of a charitable organization, the C & J Foundation.
 Ultimately, there was no residuary left to fund the foundation after estate taxes were paid.